Choosing a State To Incorporate Your Business In

 Each type has different rules for things like tax returns, personal income tax, and liability protection.
 It's essential to understand these differences to pick the best state to incorporate your business.

 One of the first considerations after a new business decides to incorporate is where to incorporate.
-For most small businesses, the answer may be as simple as registering in your business's home state, but questions can arise if you conduct business in another state, or if you are considering the state of Delaware as an attractive option (which is actually quite common).
+For most small businesses, the answer may be as simple as registering in your business's home state, but questions can arise if you conduct business in another state.
 Following is a discussion on where to incorporate your new business.

 We make business formation EASY.
 Learn about our DIY business formation services here.

 Register in Your Home State

 A standard rule of thumb for business owners is to incorporate in the state where the corporation will do most of its business.
 This rule holds especially true for smaller businesses that will likely not expand significantly.
 It's also considerable for businesses that do not foresee conducting business outside of their home state.
 Incorporating your business's home state is usually the safest bet for your new business.

 When you incorporate, you file articles of incorporation or articles of organization with your state's office.
 This creates a business entity separate from you.

 Suppose your corporation has been running for some time, and you decide you may need to conduct business in another state.
 As a small business owner, you can always register in another state as a foreign corporation.
 Each state has its own legal requirements and registration procedures for new businesses.
 To learn more about incorporation in your state, see FindLaw's Business Formation Resources section.
 This section includes a state guide to incorporation laws.

 Registering in Other States: Foreign Corporations

 When a business that is incorporated in one state wishes to conduct business in a second state, the corporation is considered a "foreign" corporation and may need to register prior to doing business in the second state.
 For this, you'll need both a registered agent in that state and to get a foreign qualification.
 This is extra work and cost but can be well worth it.